-The Word Cards, packaged with the Reading and Social Skills Games, include all 200 words taught in Level 2.
-The lesson numbers are in the upper right corners (Lessons 154 through 353).
-Additional sets of Word Cards can be purchased from www.proedinc.com.
+The Word Cards, located with the Reading and Social Skills Games, include all 150 Level 1 words and the 200 words taught in Level 2.

 Word cards can be used for flash card practice, bulletin board word walls, creating phrases and sentences, and playing charades.